Pacific Western Airlines Flight 314: Accident

 Flight 314 departed Calgary at 12:32 on an estimated 23-minute flight to Cranbrook.
 This estimate was passed to Cranbrook by Calgary Air Traffic Control.
 Cranbrook was not a controlled airport, and while it had an "aero-radio" station to provide weather and advisory information to aircraft, it had no control tower or air traffic controllers.
 As it was snowing, equipment operator Terry George was sent out to clear the runway with a snowplow, to be called off the runway shortly before Flight 314's arrival.

 As Flight 314 neared Cranbrook airport, it was snowing with a visibility of 3/4 mile (about 1.2 km).
 The Cranbrook aero-radio operator advised George of the estimated arrival of Flight 314 at 13:05.
 Flight 314 was expected to report on the approach when passing the "Skookum Beacon", which would give about seven minutes' notice of arrival at Cranbrook.
 At 12:46, Flight 314 contacted Cranbrook aero-radio and was passed the latest weather and runway information.
 One minute later, Cranbrook aero-radio advised Flight 314 that there was a snowplow out on the runway removing snow.
-First Officer Van Oort acknowledged this with "Three Fourteen checks".
+Vanoort acknowledged this with "Three Fourteen checks".

 Upon passing the Skookum beacon, Captain Miles elected not to do a customary circle and proceeded for a straight-in approach into Runway 16 at Cranbrook.
 For reasons unknown, the pilots did not report passing the beacon, nor did they report that they were on final approach, which meant that the aero-radio operator believed the flight would arrive at 13:05 and did not call George off the runway.
 At 12:55, 10 minutes before their estimated time of arrival at Cranbrook, flight 314 touched down about 800 ft from the runway threshold.
 The pilots did not see the snowplow due to the poor visibility and because the snowplow produced a plume of snow that obscured it.
 Captain Miles brought the throttles to idle and engaged reverse thrust, deploying the two thrust reversers, but two seconds later saw the snowplow about 1,000 ft ahead of him.
 George saw in his rearview mirror the 737 coming straight at him and swerved to get out of its way, but did not have enough time.
 To avoid a fatal collision, Miles immediately disengaged reverse thrust and both pilots slammed the throttle levers all the way forward and pulled back on their control columns to abort the 737's landing and initiate a go-around.
 They pushed so hard on the throttles that Miles fractured his thumb.
 George radioed, "Where the hell did he come from?".
 The aero-radio operator responded, "I don't know Terry, but he sure didn't call after his first call."
 The aircraft passed a few meters above the snowplow and flew down the runway at a height of 50 to 70 ft.